MicrosoftDocs/learn/learn-pr/azure/azure-data-subject-requests/includes/4-what-is-dsr-for-office-365-applications.md

-Just as with the Azure DSR response, the Office 365 DSR response has a scope boundry to it<!-- ID/SME.
-Can we reword the phrase "has a scope to it?"
-This is vague and won't translate well. --> <!-- ID.
-I added the word boundry to help clarify.
-Is that ok? -->.
+Just as with the Azure DSR response, the Office 365 DSR response has a scope boundary to it.
 Office 365 services are available in different environments that can impact the scope.
 For example, if an Office 365 customer receives a DSR in Germany, it would be fulfilled in a national cloud called *Office 365 Germany*.
 Another similarity between the DSR responses for Azure and Office 365 is that the process of responding to DSRs consists of different parts, for ease of fulfillment.

 ## Scope of DSR for Office 365 applications